DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 The code deploys integrated DNS zone and Azure front door **in the production subscription**.

 ### Create terraform environment
-- Validate: `make domains validate-azure-resources`
+- Validate: `make domains validate-arm-resources`
-- Deploy: `make domains deploy-azure-resources`
+- Deploy: `make domains deploy-arm-resources`

 ### Deploy infrastructure
 This deploys one DNS zone and one front door which will be used subsequently by all the domains.